AnjuBudhwanBala/E-Commerce/README.md

 -  then got inside client folder and then use "npm start" to start the local server (this project uses create-react-app)

 - Local web server will use port 3000.

+- This app also support PWA(Progressive web app)so if you want to run use this link (https://online-clothing.herokuapp.com/) and add to homescreen when popup message asked for future use.

 ## Prerequisites